apache/activemq-artemis/docs/user-manual/en/ha.md

 ## Live - Backup Groups

-ActiveMQ allows servers to be linked together as *live - backup* groups where each live server can have 1 or more backup servers.
+Apache ActiveMQ allows servers to be linked together as *live - backup* groups where each live server can have 1 or more backup servers.
 A backup server is owned by only one live server.
 Backup servers are not operational until failover occurs, however 1 chosen backup, which will be in passive mode, announces its status and waits to take over the live servers work

-Before failover, only the live server is serving the ActiveMQ clients while the backup servers remain passive or awaiting to become a backup server.
+Before failover, only the live server is serving the Apache ActiveMQ clients while the backup servers remain passive or awaiting to become a backup server.
 When a live server crashes or is brought down in the correct mode, the backup server currently in passive mode will become live and